Guymer/wtzscb/README.md

 # What Time Zone Should Countries Be?

-This module contains a few Python scripts to answer the question: "What Time Zone Should Countries Be?"
+This repository contains a few Python scripts to answer the question: "What Time Zone Should Countries Be?"

 ## Maps